ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 transgenic expression [@Rotolo:2008aa;@Peng:2021aa].
 In short, the fMOST imaging platform results in 3D images with voxel sizes of $0.35 \times 0.35 \times 1.0
-\mu m^3$ and is a two-channel imaging system where the green channel displays the GFP labeled neuron morphology and the red channel is used to visualize the counterstained propidium iodide cytoarchitecture.
+\mu m^3$ and is a two-channel imaging system where the green channel displays the green fluorescent protein (GFP) labeled neuron morphology and the red channel is used to visualize the counterstained propidium iodide cytoarchitecture.
 The spatial normalizations described in this work were performed using the red channel, which offered higher tissue contrast for alignment, although other approaches are possible including multi-channel registration.

 __Evaluation.__  Evaluation of the canonical fMOST atlas to Allen CCFv3 mapping was performed via quantitative comparison at each step of the registration and qualitative assessment of structural correspondence after alignment by an expert anatomist.
-Dice values were generated for the following structures whole brain:
-0.99, fimbria: 0.91, habenular commisure: 0.63, posterior choroid plexus: 0.93,
+Dice values were generated for the following structures: whole brain, 0.99; fimbria, 0.91; habenular commissure, 0.63; posterior choroid plexus, 0.93;
-anterior choroid plexus:  0.96, optic chiasm: 0.77, caudate putamen: 0.97.
+anterior choroid plexus,  0.96; optic chiasm, 0.77; caudate putamen, 0.97.
 Similar qualitative assessment was performed for each fMOST specimen including the corresponding neuron reconstruction data.